-We got our hands on a password-protected ZIP archive named important.zip, which contains the following files:
+We obtained a password-protected ZIP archive named important.zip, which contains the following files:

-First, we enumerate the files inside the archive to understand what we’re dealing with:
+First, we enumerate the files inside the archive to understand its contents:

 unzip -l important.zip